 Perseveration: the pathological, persistent repetition of a word, gesture, or act.

 Perseverance: steady persistence in a course of action in spite of difficulties, obstacles, or discouragement.

 Let's not confuse perseveration with perseverance.
 A persistent quest against a fear or toward a goal is often the best course of action.
 Repeating the same constructive behavior over and over, hoping (one day) for a positive result is difficult but virtuous.
 It's the effort made by eating oatmeal every morning, brushing your teeth after every meal and daily journaling.
-It's weekly therapy, consistent workouts and taking time for spirituality.
+It's weekly therapy, consistent workouts, and taking time for spirituality.
 It's Rudy trying over and over to get into Notre Dame.
 Or Mother Theresa tirelessly serving the poor.
-Or someone working to systematically overcome shyness, build healthier habits or communicate better with their spouse.
+Or someone working to systematically overcome shyness, build healthier habits, or communicate better with their spouse.
 It's a 12-stepper taking it "one day at a time."
-The qualities of perseverance, consistency, loyalty - these are beneficial to health and definitely not insane.
+The qualities of perseverance—consistency, loyalty—are beneficial to health and definitely not insane.
 And they're doing the same thing every day, hoping for some measure of progress.

 So how do you tell the difference?
-Perseveration feels compulsive, hopeless, helpless, automatic and unsatisfying.
+Perseveration feels compulsive, hopeless, helpless, automatic, and unsatisfying.
 There is a desire to stop, but stopping doesn't feel like an option.
-Perseverance feels like striving toward a noble goal, and whether or not it's reached it there is virtue in the effort.
+Perseverance feels like striving toward a noble goal, and whether or not it's reached, there is virtue in the effort.

 Perseverance is a strong, valuable quality.
 Perseveration is a troubling issue needing clinical attention.
 Don't let a quaint saying blur this distinction.